 Everland Rose Festival

-Launched in 1985, the long-running Everland Rose Festival opens every year in May.
-This year it continues until June 16.
+Started in 1985, the long-running Everland Rose Festival opens every year in May.
+This year it opens Friday and continues until June 16.
 With a 20,000-square-meter rose garden, visitors can see various kinds of flowers while enjoying the amusement park.

-It is held inside Everland, South Korea’s largest theme park in Yongin, Gyeonggi Province, and is open to visitors of all ages.
+It is held inside the Everland in Yongin, Gyeonggi Province and is open to visitors of all ages.

-To find out more about the event, including admission fees and how to get there, visit the homepage at everland.com for information in Korean, English, Japanese and Chinese.
+To find out more about the event, including admission fees and how to get there, visit the homepage at everland.com for information in Korean, English, Japanese, Chinese.

 Haeundae Sand Festival

-This festival takes place at Busan’s Haeundae Beach until Sunday.
+This festival takes place at Busan’s Haeundae Beach.

-One of the highlights is the hot sand bath, where visitors are buried in the sand.
-Other events include a beach volleyball competition, an exhibition of different types of sand from around the world and a marathon race.
+One of the highlights of the festival is the hot sand bath, where visitors are buried in the sand.
+Other events include a beach volleyball competition, an exhibition of different types of sand from around the world, and a marathon race.

-Events at night include fireworks displays, concerts and other entertainment events.
+Events in the night include fireworks displays, concerts, and other entertainment events.

 The event is open to visitors of all ages, free of charge.

-Its homepage (sandfestival.kr) is available in Korean, English, Japanese, Chinese, Vietnamese, Russian and Uzbek.
+Its homepage (sandfestival.kr) is available in Korean, English, Japanese, Chinese, Vietnamese, Russian, Uzbekistan.

 Gokseong International Rose Festival

-Gokseong-gun, famous for its train village, annually holds a festival at the Rose Park.
+Gokseong-gun, famous for its train village, annually holds the Gokseong Rose Festival at the Rose Park located within the train village.
 Rose varieties from around the world will delight visitors while offering photo opportunities.
 Visitors can also appreciate the roses while taking a ride on a railbike or by participating in hands-on activities.

-It is open to visitors of all ages until Sunday, and the admission fee is 5,000 won.
+It is open to visitors of all ages, and the admission fees are 5,000 won.

 For more information in Korean, English, Japanese and Chinese, call the travel hotline at 1330, the homepage (www.gokseong.go.kr/tour) is only in Korean.